 The compact design is subtle and won’t obstruct your vision.
-The easy to install swivel mount dash cam can capture footage inside and out.
+The easy to install swivel mount dash cam (with suction cup) can capture footage inside and out.

 - When you suddenly encounter an event on the road where you need a quick snapshot, the snapshot button, which can be attached to your steering wheel is used for exactly this.
 You can also shoot videos for as long as 20 seconds with a longer press of the button.

 - Wifi equipped dash cams can be linked to your phone with the compatible app.
 This allows you to easily manage and playback videos and photos and share them online.

 - The swivel base is manually controlled, just turn the camera towards anything you’d like to record.

 - He wide-angle lens captures up to 5 car lanes!
 Never miss critical moments again with this dash cam.

 - GPS is especially important for truck drivers.
 You need to monitor where you’re going, the distance to your destination and the speed.

 - Parking mode and G-sensors keep you protected at any time of the day.

 - The Wifi is only compatible with smartphones, not tablets or laptops.